 About

-Founded in 1831, the Virginia Historical Society is located in Richmond, capital of the Commonwealth of Virginia.
-The VHS is a non-profit organization and serves as a major research and educational center.
-A repository for all things related to Virginia history, the VHS aims to collect, preserve, and interpret the commonwealth’s past for the education and enjoyment of present and future generations.
+Founded in 1831, the Virginia Museum of History & Culture is located in Richmond, capital of the Commonwealth of Virginia.
+We are a non-profit organization and serve as a major research and educational center.
+A repository for all things related to Virginia history, we aim to collect, preserve, and interpret the commonwealth’s past for the education and enjoyment of present and future generations.

 leave one →